London based artist and portrait painter...

 My most recent painted works have explored a more figurative theme; specifically portraiture.
 The focus of my works is not only on the body but also its relationship with its surroundings.
-I still put the use of colour in my figurative paintings at the forefront of the work, the aim is to abstract the composition as much as I can; but still to maintain the figures relationship with its environment a representational one.
+I still put the use of colour in my figurative paintings at the forefront of the work.
+Using of colour to inform and evoke the tone and mood of the painting.

-Aside from painting, I have specialised in digital light and sound installations.
+As well as painting, I have experimented in digital light film making and sound installations.
 Primarily focusing on the notions of obsession and repetition, I continued with these themes while studying animation.
-The notion of repetition has always interested me as an artist, and process behind doing the same thing again, and again, and again.
+The notion of repetition has always interested me as an artist, and the process behind doing the same thing again, and again, and again.
 While each time viewing it in a different way and with an alternative perspective.

-The basis and inspiration for my paintings is from lens-based media.
+The basis and inspiration for my paintings are from lens-based media.
 I interpret both the form and my perception of the image into an abstract composition.
 The lens-based media can be from my own photography, film or other external influences, fused and blended together.
 A common theme in all my work is the notion of light, interaction, and a major personal excitement in digital colours is their electric vibrancy.
 One benefit of this using the digital process in creating my paintings is the non-destructive natural of digital.
 All actions can be undone, reworked and re-ordered, giving me further freedom to experiment.

-From the digital conception of my paintings to the traditional painted canvas output produce, I believe that I successfully endeavour to blend the two polar opposite mediums to successfully work together.
+From the digital conception of my paintings to the traditionally painted canvas output produce, I believe that I successfully endeavour to blend the two polar opposite mediums to successfully work together.

 Art practice history areas below:-

-• Filtered Back projections – painting given movement through projections and air movement.
-In several works I hung several sheets of silk very closely together, and back projected the abstract organically themed films loops onto the textile ‘screen’.
+• Filtered Back projections – painting was given movement through projections and air movement.
+In several works, I hung several sheets of silk very closely together, and back-projected the abstract organically themed films loops onto the textile ‘screen’.
 The sheets were agitated through gentle artificial air movement in the installation space.

 • Video art – abstract shorts inspired by Anthony McCall, Bill Viola.
 Urban time-lapses, abstracted and set to ambient music